Download the Application for STEP-YA

 5. Can I be on PWD and participate in this program?

 Yes.
 Just remember to declare your income properly.
-You can discuss this with your STEP-YA Case Manager.
+You can discuss this with your STEP-YA employment coach.
+Remember that any source of income as well as any training must be reported and deductions to your benefits may apply.

 7. Can I be on IA and participate in this program?

 Yes.
-Remember that there is a limit on earnings while being on Income Assistant.
+Remember that there is a limit on earnings while being on Income Assistance.
+Remember that any source of income as well as any training must be reported and deductions to your benefits may apply.

-8. What kind of career path does STEP-YA offer?
+8. What kind of career paths does STEP-YA offer?

 Retail sales/customer service, construction/trades, light duty cleaners/home or health care services are among the options.